 28 Mar How Meditation Rocked My World!
 Part I

 In the process of researching and reading I turned to several TED Talks about forgiveness to help me deal with the emotional repercussions.
-I found the talks helpful but it was another video on forgiveness that I found that truly altered the course of my life.
-It was about radical forgiveness and it was the impetus for a life change that I am so grateful for today.
+I was obsessing about what had happened and I didn’t want to waste my time thinking about it.
+I found the talks helpful but it was another video on forgiveness that I found that really altered the course of my life.

 What it led to was something I had been searching for my whole life, without knowing exactly what that was.
 Peace of mind, intrinsic happiness, a sense of deep fulfillment with life, all these things I craved and yet they seemed so elusive to me.